Wearing Masks in the Community and Workplaces

 Face shields, spit guards, gaiters and scarves are not substitutes for non-medical masks.

-How do I put on a non-medical mask or face covering?
+How do I put on a mask?

 - Ensure the face covering is clean and dry, and free of tears or holes.